duleorlovic/blog/_posts/2016-09-07-cap3-capistrano-deployment-rubber-provision.markdown

   * `current` symlink to some release `/var/www/my_app/releases/20170101010101`
   * `releases/` contains timestamped subfolder
   * `repo/` hold git repository
-  * `revisions.log` timestaped log for all deploy or rollback actions
+  * `revisions.log` timestaped log for all deploy or rollback actions.
+You can rollback with `cap production deploy:rollback`
   * `shared/` contains `linked_files` and `linked_dirs` that persists across
   releases (db configuration, user storage)
 * `:scm` by default is `:git`